OrenKGit/CSE151A_GP/README.md

 - review_title: Title of the review posted
 - review_text: The full text of the review.
 - star_ratings: The rating, 1-5, of the review
--

 Number of observations: 3422

-Number of reviews any features missing or null: 335 Exploratory techniques such as correlation matrices and scatterplots on the multiple selected features were done to check the outcomes.
+Number of reviews any features missing or null: 335

+Exploratory techniques such as correlation matrices and scatterplots on the multiple selected features were done to check the relationships between variables.

 ![image](https://github.com/OrenKGit/CSE151A_GP/assets/146896640/c810afe4-c2bb-416f-971b-1bc353383fa3)

 ![image](https://github.com/OrenKGit/CSE151A_GP/assets/146896640/55303c2e-a505-4b49-8f37-ee14c89a1d11)